Skip to main content

 Review DPAs with every vendor in your prospecting stack: your signal provider, your enrichment tools, your CRM, your email sequencing platform.
 Each one processes personal data on your behalf, and each one needs a DPA in place.

 For webhook-based integrations, verify that data in transit is protected.
 TLS encryption is the minimum.
 Payload-level verification through HMAC signatures adds a second layer.
-See our webhook security guide for the implementation details.
+See the webhook security guide for implementation details.

 Encrypt at rest and in transit.
 Use AES-256 encryption for databases containing personal data.
 Ensure all API calls and webhook deliveries use TLS 1.2 or later.
-If you are self-hosting, configure your database server to reject unencrypted connections.
+If you’re self-hosting, configure your database server to reject unencrypted connections.

 Separate personal and non-personal data.
 Store signal metadata (type, date, company identifier) in one table and personal contact data in another.
-This separation makes it easier to implement retention policies (you can purge contact data while keeping anonymized signal statistics) and to respond to erasure requests without losing valuable aggregate intelligence.
+This separation makes it easier to implement retention policies, since you can purge contact data while keeping anonymized signal statistics, and it simplifies erasure requests without losing valuable aggregate intelligence.

 Use role-based access controls.
 Not every team member needs access to raw personal data.
-Sales reps may only need the enriched profile when they are ready to reach out.
+Sales reps may only need the enriched profile when they’re ready to reach out.
 Engineers debugging the pipeline may only need anonymized samples.
 Configure your database and application permissions accordingly.

 Does GDPR apply to B2B prospecting at all?